ibm-cloud-docs/bare-metal/how-are-server-ip-addresses-assigned-softlayer-network.md

 # Assigning server IP addresses

-{{site.data.keyword.cloud}} configures servers with an IPv4 address on the private network, an IPv4 address for low-level management access on the private network, and if requested, a public IPv4 address.
+{{site.data.keyword.cloud}} configures servers with these addresses:
+An IPv4 address on the private network
+An IPv4 address for low-level management access on the private network
+A public IPv4 address, if requested.

 An IPv6 address on the public network, is available if requested.
 All of these IP addresses are collectively referred to as **Primary IP addresses**.